stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 #### Unit Test cases

-We need to verify for each error code fetched from the SDK API, the platform API returns the correct description of the error
+1. Verify for each error code fetched from the SDK API, the platform API returns the correct description of the error

 #### System Test cases